Donelle/HowToAPNS/README.md

-Executing the MSBuild from commandline will produce a `Bin` directory with the client and server programs in the root directory.
+Executing the `msbuild.bat` from commandline will produce a `Bin` directory with the client and server programs in the root directory.

 * PushNotification.exe - The client application used to prepare data to send to the iOS device
 * NotificationService.Host.exe - The server application used to facility communication between the windows client and the iOS device